 Some common spots that someone may choose to shoot up drugs can include:

 - Inner Forearm

 What Do Track Marks Look Like?

-Track marks will look like little puncture wounds, but if someone shoots up enough, these may be close enough together and numerous enough to appear like a long cut or scratch.
-Another sign that someone may be shooting up is wearing clothing that is far too warm for the weather or setting, such as hoodies or sweaters.
-This is most often done in an attempt to cover up track marks and hide the obvious physical signs of shooting up from people who may be concerned.
+Track marks look like little puncture wounds.
+If someone shoots up enough, those wounds may be close enough together and numerous enough to appear like a long cut or scratch.
+People may wear clothing that is far too warm for the weather or setting, such as hoodies or sweaters.
+This is often done in an attempt to cover track marks and hide the obvious physical signs from people who may be concerned.